Need help or have questions about this booking? Call us at (855) 999-7654

 DAY 3 EDINBURGH-ST. ANDREWS-PITLOCHRY-IVERNESS

-DAY 4 INVERNESS-CULLODEN MOOR-FORT WILLIAM-OBAN
+DAY 4 INVERNESS-CULLODEN MOOR-GLENFINNAN-OBAN

-OBAN Free time.
 B, D

 LEGENDS & LORE Survey the shores of famed Loch Ness for the chance to catch a glimpse of its mysterious Nessie.
 Hear of the folklore and firm believers in the legend of the Loch Ness Monster, which is said to swim in the shimmering waters.